-The Draft 2021 FTIP and Draft Air Quality Conformity Analysis for the 2021 FTIP was released for a 30-day public review period on December 7, 2020 and a public hearing is scheduled for December 14, 2020.
-The Final 2021 FTIP and Final Air Quality Conformity analysis are scheduled for adoption on February 22, 2021.
+The Draft 2021 FTIP and Draft Air Quality Conformity Analysis for the 2021 FTIP was released for a 30-day public review period on December 7, 2020 and a public hearing was held on December 14, 2020.
+The Final 2021 FTIP and Final Air Quality Conformity analysis were adopted by the TCAG Board on February 22, 2021.
 The FTIP includes the programming of four years of projects for all appropriate fund types.
 The 2021 FTIP is compliant with the current federal transportation authorization law called the Fixing America's Surface Transportation Act (FAST Act) and to the requirements set forth by the federal legislation.